 To investigate the impact of aid on economic growth in Sudan, a time series data set containing annual observations for the period 1980-2015 has been used.
 The majority of the data used is obtained from the World Bank Development Indicators (WDI) published by World Bank.
-Specifically, data on real gross domestic product, real exports, domestic banking credit made available to the private sector, and gross domestic capital formation are sourced from this source.
-The real official development assistance is obtained from OECD database.
+Specifically, data on real gross domestic product, real exports, domestic banking credit to the private sector, and gross domestic capital formation are sourced from World Bank.
+The data on ODA is obtained from OECD database.
 The basic source of data on labor force is the statistics on population and labor force issued by United Nation Conference on Trade and development (UNCTAD).
-The data on human capital, which is measured by average years of schooling, has obtained from Barro and Lee educational database.
+The data on human capital, which is measured by average years of schooling, has been obtained from Barro and Lee educational database.
 All monetary variables are in real values.
-The description of variables and data sources is summarized in Table A.1 in the Appendices.